csindle/pipwm/README.md

 #### GPIO:
 <img src="images/GPIO_pin4.jpg" alt="GPIO" height="240">

-ESC 5 volt Vcc (red) is *not* ESC 5 volt Vcc (red) is *not* connected.
-The white signal wire is here connected to GPIO4, or actual pin 7.
+The red ESC 5 volt Vcc is *not* connected.
+The white signal wire is here connected to GPIO4, or pin number 7.

 #### Video description: